 Operators in control rooms work long shifts, and these spaces are often staffed 24/7.
 That means equipment such as the audiovisual system and the console furniture are used constantly.
 If not made well with mission critical use in mind, the equipment can deteriorate quickly under these conditions, potentially interrupting vital operations.
 The best way to avoid issues caused by your equipment is to select mission critical quality from the outset.

 In installations where the reliability of the technology isn’t as crucial, there is a lot more flexibility with the quality of technology that can be installed.
 In mission critical, however, there are specific capabilities that must be carried out, so your AV integrator needs to be more selective with the technology and aware of the strengths and weaknesses of every product within the audiovisual design.
 There are products specifically tailored to work in mission critical environments.
 It is important to choose an audiovisual integrator with a deep knowledge of the mission critical industry to ensure they know these products and how to work with them.

 In addition to the technology, your consoles should also be durable and purpose-built for mission critical.
 Dedicated control room consoles will have a rugged build to withstand 24/7 use as well as more substantial equipment storage and cable management.

-With high quality equipment, your control room can be more productive and avoid delays due to deterioration of lower quality products.
+With high-quality equipment, your control room can be more productive and avoid delays due to the deterioration of lower-quality products.

 These are just a few of the ways that the design and products you choose for your control room can affect overall productivity.
 When creating a space where a high level of productivity is non-negotiable, it’s important to choose a partner you can trust.